 According to Dr. Justin, a child’s responsiveness should be the first thing to be checked.
 “When you call them, touch them, they’ll turn and look at you.
 And, that’s the thing parents should be more focused on,” he adds, “furthermore, when they do come to the hospital with aforementioned signs of loss of consciousness, vomiting, abnormal behaviour, inconsolable cries, then we’ll see what happens in the hospital is we’ll do further imaging as needed.”

 Preventive measures: Keep a close eye on the kids and make sure they’re kept safe at all times.

-Since it’s the holidays, there’s a lot of Christmas trees and things of that sort.
+The holidays are synonymous with Christmas decorations.
 The lights on the Christmas trees and other ornaments are small and can break easily and that is a source of fire getting started.
-Sometimes when they have a broken glass with an exposed filament, that can conduct electrical currents and cause some burns as well.
-Children like the lights, it’s blinking and so it’ll be attractive for them and could sustain injuries from that.
+“At times, there are broken glasses with an exposed filament, that can conduct electrical currents and cause some burns as well.
+Children like the lights, it’s blinking and so it’ll be attractive for them and could sustain injuries from that,” Dr. Justin says.

 Preventive measures: Children are children, they’re curious all the time.
 It’s just that the parents will need to try keep an eye on them and keep the child away from anything hot that you know of, watch out for any open fires, exposed cables and things like that.

 “When we talk about accidental insertion and ingestion of foreign bodies, children tend to take small items and stuff them in the three orifices of their face which is their nose, mouth, and ears.
 Again, depends on what they ingest or insert.”